latilongitude/GNSS_FootballTactical/README.md

 ## Additional trial data

-To demonstrate the pipeline's compatiability with different sources, such as data from STATSports with converted timestamp.
+To demonstrate the pipeline's compatiability with different sources, such as data from STATSports with converted timestamp.</br></br>

-A giveaway dataset can be found in the following link ...
+A giveaway dataset can be found in the following link [latilongitude/Positional_STATSports](https://github.com/latilongitude/Positional_STATSports).